casualcore/casual/documentation/requirement/web-gui.md

 ## What we think users wants

-There are several *views* that the user wants to se.
+There are several *views* that the user wants to see.
 Some of these can maybe be combined.